 Everything ships free!
 If you have entered a wrong or incomplete address you may have to pay extra shipping costs.

 WHEN WILL MY ORDER SHIP?

 We begin processing your order immediately.
 Orders placed before 12pm PT usually ship the same day.
-All orders are shipped Priority Mail except very large orders are shipped using Parcel Post.
+All orders are shipped US Mail or UPS ground.
 Your tracking number will be emailed to your paypal email.

 Items purchased from bungalow360.com can be returned within 30 days of purchase for exchange or a refund minus shipping, as long as the items are in original, unused condition.
 Please use our "Contact" page to request returning instructions.